AlexRos10/Python-Automation/README.md

 # Python Automations

-A simple git repository with tasks-automations coded in python
+A simple git repository with tasks-automations coded in Python